-Jump Down to Our Panama Itineraries-

 ~We recommend 3 days to explore the San Blas Islands~

-Panama has some stunning island paradises well worth a visit.
-The Caribbean San Blas Islands are an archipelago off of Panama’s Caribbean coast.
+Panama has some stunning island paradises including the San Blas Islands, an archipelago off Panama’s Caribbean coast.
 The islands are a wilderness of sandy coral islands enclosed by turquoise sea.